msharov/pam_autologin/README.md

 make install
 ```

-Then add `pam_autologin` to the top of the auth section of the PAM config
+Then add `pam_autologin` to the top of the auth section of the PAM
-file for the app you want to use.
-For `login` from `util-linux`, edit
+config file for the app you want to use.
+For the usual `login` from
-`/etc/pam.d/login` to something like this:
+`util-linux`, edit `/etc/pam.d/login` to something like this:

 ```pam
 #%PAM-1.0